Jackmastro/Distributed_MPC_ATIC/README.txt

 2. DecMPC_v1
 	Not to consider.

+3. DMPC_matlab
+	main_DMPC		: The nmpc MATLAB is initialized, the ADMM implemented and the simulation set up.
+	DistributedFunctions	: All functions, namely cost, state, constraints,... are defined in this folder.

-3. DMPC
+4. DMPC
 	The DMPC is partially implemented also in Simulink, but for time reasons the implementation is not completed.

-4. DMPC_matlab
-	main_DMPC		: The nmpc MATLAB is initialized, the ADMM implemented and the open loop simulation set up.
-	DistributedFunctions	: All functions, namely cost, state, constraints,... are defined in this folder.

 5. Plant
 	Plant refernece model defined in Simulink.